Indicia-Team/irecord-training/index.rst

 ################

 Welcome to the iRecord training manual.
-This manual guides you through learning how to use iRecord in detail to record your wildlife sightings and to share them with the rest of the wildlife recording community.
+This manual guides you through learning how to use iRecord to record your wildlife sightings and to share them with the rest of the wildlife recording community.
+We'll also be exploring how you can use iRecord to explore records added by other recorders - a great way to discover more about the wildlife around you.

 .. toctree::
   :maxdepth: 2